mithrandyr/SimplyLog/README.md

 **Examples**

+    Write-PSLog -Message "Message without a section"
+    Write-PSLog -LogSection somesection -Message "Message with a section" Write-PSLog -LogSection somesection -LogType Error -Message "Error Message with a section" Write-PSLog -LogSection somesection -LogType Warn -Message "Warn Message with a section" Write-PSLog -LogSection somesection -Message "Message with a section by no timestamp" -NoTimestamp Write-PSLog -Message "Message, no section, no timestamp" -NoTimestamp

+Results in

     INFO: [2017-02-24 14-45-40] Message without a section
     INFO: [2017-02-24 14-46-11] [somesection] Message with a section
     ERROR: [2017-02-24 14-46-11] [somesection] Error Message with a section